Laixu3107/EMS_for_M3PL/README.md

 # EMS for latent variable selection in M3PL model
 ## Introduction

-The generalized expectation model selection (GEMS) algorithm is proposed for dealing with the model selection problem in presence of missing data.
-For the latent variable selection in multidimension two-parameter logistic model (M2PLM), we present an efficient implementation of GEMS to find the optimal model (i.e., the structure of item-trait relationships) and the parameter estimates (including the item discrimination and difficulty parameters) under optimal model which results in the smallest BIC value.
-The GEMS for M2PLM is more computationally efficient than the EMS proposed by Xu et al. (2022).
+The expectation model selection (EMS) algorithm and EM-based L1 (EML1) penalized method for latent variable selection in multidimensional 3-parameter logistic (M3PL) model are provided.
+Both the two methods adopt the Gauss-Hermite quadrature to numerically approximate the multidimensional integral.
+The EMS apply the Newton's method for parameter updating, while EML1 coordinate descent algorithm.
+The two methods can be directly used for M2PL by setting the initial vaule of each \(c_j\)'s to zero.

 The **codes** directory contains the following 4 files: